kartik-v/bootstrap-fileinput/README.md

 #### initialPreview
 _string | array_ the initial preview content to be displayed.
 You can pass the minimal HTML markup for displaying your image, text, or file.
-If set as a string, this will display a single file in the initial preview.
+If set as a string, this will display a single file in the initial preview if there is no delimiter.
+You can set a delimiter (as defined in `initialDelimiter`) to show multiple files in initial preview.
 If set as an array, it will display all files in the array as an initial preview (useful for multiple file upload scenarios).

 The following CSS classes will need to be added for displaying each file type as per the plugin style theme: